What Is Smart Contract

 A blockchain is a distributed database of records that keeps track of all its operations (transactions).

-More on the blockchain in "What is Network".
+More on the blockchain in "".

 Ethereum explains smart contracts as accounts that live on the blockchain, and cannot be deleted by default.